julianobrasil/simplestaking/README.md

   - run `npm install`
   - run `npm start`
   - navigate to `localhost:4200`
-  - paste the a valid user token in the input (you can use this one `tz1gfArv665EUkSg2ojMBzcbfwuPxAvqPvjo`)
+  - paste the a valid user address in the input
+    - ou can use this one `tz1gfArv665EUkSg2ojMBzcbfwuPxAvqPvjo`

 # e2e tests